Why this Harvard lawyer left the Boston Consulting Group to start an online language learning company

-Q. What do you envision for the future, and how do you think what you’re doing today will help you in that goal?
+Q. Where do you see yourself in the future, and how will what you’re doing today help you toward that goal?

 A. I’d like for us to become a company that’s well known for providing technology solutions to help with learning foreign languages.
 In particular, I’d like for us to be known for bringing immersive experiences to language learning, because I think language learning right now tends to be very textbook-based, very boring, very cookie cutter, and not customized at all.
 So we’d like to bring things like video and personalization to make language learning exciting and addicting for everyone.
 I’m having a blast with that, and I’d like for us to keep having fun.

 Q. What advice do you have for people who are potentially interested in exploring some of the roles you’ve had?

 A. For people who are interested in entrepreneurship, I think the most helpful thing is to have habits that make you think a lot about entrepreneurship, and to feed your brain with useful advice.
 You can do that with sites like CareerHoot, or Mixergy, or Lifestyle Business Podcasts.
 I think trying to absorb as much useful information like this as you can will help point you in the right direction.

 A lot of people who have gone to good schools and have had a lot of success based on conventional paths, I think, try to optimize and be better than everybody else according to those conventional paths.
 But there’s no jury out there or crowd you have to please — that’s all in your head.
 And I think the sooner you can discover and pursue your actual passions and make a unique contribution to the world, that’s success for yourself and will be in the eyes of people around you.

 My advice would be to find your passion, pursue it early, and don’t be distracted by the noise of people around you who may be optimizing for general success.